JamesBarryMusic/Spotify-Geo-Dashboard/README.md

 # Spotify Geo Dashboard

+The aim of this project is to build a dashboard where the user can analyse geographically derieved 'audio profiles' based on audio features over time.

 ![image_header](https://raw.githubusercontent.com/JamesBarryMusic/Spotify-Geo-Dashboard/main/assets/SPOTIFY_GEO_DASHBOARD.png)

-The aim of this project is to map and analyse the 'audio profiles' of different countries based on audio features over time.
-The data is presented in a web app coded in Python using the [Plotly Dash](https://github.com/plotly/dash) package.

 ## How the webpage works?